loopstick/ArduinoTutorial/README.md

 Let's shift our focus, for a moment, to outputting a range of voltages.
 Then we'll put the input and output together to get real world input to control real world output.

 ### analogWrite(): Controlling speed or brightness
 If digitalWrite() can turn an LED on and off, and analogRead() can read a range of values, what would you guess analogWrite() might do?
+- If digitalWrite() can turn an LED on and off, and analogRead() can read a range of values, what would you guess _analogWrite()_ might do?
+  - You guessed it!
+- analogWrite() outputs a range of values, using [PWM](https://www.arduino.cc/en/tutorial/PWM)
+  - PWM = pulse width modulation
+  - this allows us, effectively, to output any voltage between minimum and maximun
+    - minimum = 0 volts = 0 in code
+    - maximum = 5 volts = 255 (@8bit resolution)

 Move the LED to pin 9:
 ![Fritzing: LED_pin9_bb.png](/examples/04_LED_Fade/LED_pin9_bb.png)